Gnosder/Gaming/Shadow Breakers/5 Magic.md

 And all magic has forms determined by tradition:
     Attempting a form not given to you by your tradition invokes a penalty.

+What if spirit is 1-10, but aura is uncapped (like sorcery points in dnd, but based more on a warlock).
+As you gain in power (i.e. picking up magical talents) your aura increases.
+Magic has 3 attributes: Force [power], Aura [storage], Memory [spell list size], these increase by taking talents.
+(This replaces techniques).

+Talent to covert spirit to aura, each tier increases conversion rate.

+Building spells: Choose an effect to determine spell level, then choose modifiers to determine complexity.
+Level determmines base aura cost which is then modified by complexity.